IlanIwumbwe/Ylva/readme.md

     <img width="33%" src="ylva.jpg">
 </p>

-Welcome to *Ylva!*
+Welcome to *Ylva*, a minimal chess engine in the terminal.

-A minimal chess engine in the terminal.
 Ylva will see improvements over time.

 **Not** UCI compliant.